sandesh-30/sandesh-30/README.md

 ### About Me 🙋‍ :
-### I'm a machine learning enthusiast from India and interested in the projects in Electrical Mobility , Supply Chain and logistics , operations research and financial engineering .
+### I'm a machine learning enthusiast from India and interested in the projects in  Supply Chain and logistics , operations research and financial engineering

 #### - 🔭 Loves travelling and watching TV shows , webseries , anime.